PubInv/covid19-vent-list/README.md

 Currently active.
 I found it interesting.
 They are using 'maker' hardware (ie. Arduino MEGA, TB6600 driver, NEMA17 or NEMA23)

-[VentilatorPAL](https://freebreathing.org/) Pre-orderable for &euro 370.
+[VentilatorPAL](https://freebreathing.org/) Pre-orderable for &euro; 370.
 Claims will be open sourced March 29th.
 Has repo, but files in odd format (to me).

 [Oxford new report](https://www.youtube.com/watch?v=xdZtMgpxnPI) Yet another news report of a project.
 No information that it is open.